Structure of spaces with Bakry-\'Emery Ricci curvature bounded below: Introduction

 \section{Introduction}

-In a series of papers [CC1], [CC2], [CC3], Cheeger and Colding studied the singular structure of limit space for a sequence of Riemannian manifolds with Ricci curvature bounded from below in Gromov-Hausdorff topology.
-As a fundamental result, they proved the existence of metric cone structure for the tangent cone on the limit space [CC2].
+In a series of papers [CC1], [CC2], [CC3], Cheeger-Colding study the limit space of a sequence of Riemannian manifolds with Ricci curvature bounded below in the Gromov-Hausdorff topology.
+As one of fundamental results, they prove the existence of metric cone structure for each tangent cone on the limit space [CC2].
 Namely,

 \begin{theo}([CC2]) Let $(M_i,g_i;p_i)$ be a sequence of $n$-dimentional Riemannian manifolds which satisfy

 Then $(M_i,g_i;p_i)$ converge to a metric space $(Y;p_\infty)$ in the pointed Gromov-Hausdorff topology.
 Moreover, for any $y\in Y$, each tangent cone $T_yY$ is a metric cone over another metric space whose diameter is less than $\pi$. \end{theo}